A Highly Scalable Labelling Approach for Exact Distance Queries in Complex Networks: EXPERIMENTS

 \subsubsection{Query Time}

-The average query times of our method (HL) are comparable with FD and PLL and faster than IS-L. Particularly, the average query time of our method on Hollywood is even faster than FD and PLL.
-This is due to a very small average labelling size (i.e., 12) as compared with FD and PLL (i.e., 20+64 and 2206+50, respectively) and a very small average distance.
+the This is due to a very small average labelling size (i.e., 12) as compared with FD and PLL (i.e., 20+64 and 2206+50, respectively) and a very small average distance.
 The average query time of HL on Twitter is 3 times slower than FD.
 This may be due to a large portion of covered pairs by FD as shown in Figure \ref{fig:covered-pairs} which contributes towards an effective bounded traversal on the sparsified network since the landmarks of Twitter have very high degrees and the average distance is also very small.
 Moreover, the average query times of HL and FD on Indochina, it2004, Friendster and uk2007 are more than 1ms due to comparatively large average distances than other datasets as shown in Figure \ref{fig:distance-distribution}(b).
 Note that all the baseline methods are not scalable enough to have results for ClueWeb09 and the average query time on ClueWeb09 of our method HL is small because of a very large portion of covered pairs and a small average label size.
 We also reported the average query time for online bidirectional BFS algorithm (Bi-BFS) using randomly selected 1000 pairs of vertices in Table \ref{table:performance}.
 As we can see that Bi-BFS has considerably long query times, which are not practicable in applications for performing distance queries in real time.